iainctduncan/papers/source/features_usage.rst

-Tests I made during development confirmed that even after long playback times, clock driven functions did not accumulate jitter, and that if one sets the Max signal vector size to 1 sample, the timing on the clock functions is sample accurate.
+Tests I made during development confirmed that even after long playback times, clock driven functions did not accumulate jitter, and that if one sets the Max signal vector size to 1 sample, the timing on the clock functions is sample accurate (at the cost of much higher CPU use).

 The Scheme for Max functions use these clock facilities by putting a reference to the Scheme callback function (the function passed to the delay function)